 Boost Your At-Home Meditation Space With These 9 Tools

-With everything going on around the world, it's likely many of us are looking for ways to de-stress and come back to ourselves as we navigate this unprecedented pandemic.
-Meditation is an excellent way to do so.
+With everything going on around the world, many of us are constantly looking for ways to de-stress and come back to ourselves.
+Meditation is an excellent one.

 1. Try a sound bath with singing bowls.

 There's a reason Tibetan singing bowls have gained popularity all over the world.
 Their enchanting tones and relaxing vibratory quality is nothing short of entrancing.
 And by incorporating them into your meditation practice, which has also become known as "sound bathing," you're practicing mindful awareness of your senses—both hearing and touch.

 Check out: The Ohm Store Tibetan Singing Bowl Set

 2. Incorporate fire with candles.

 Incorporating the five elements (earth, water, fire, air, and ether) into your meditation can help you harmoniously connect with nature.
 Candles have long been a part of many religious and spiritual rituals, as their flame is thought to symbolize life force energy and light.
 And not for nothing, they do a pretty good job of setting the tone, too.